 All the above can contribute positively to green building credits, since standards such as LEED v4 require a minimum of 300 lux of daylight throughout 50% of the building space.

-Using translucent concrete could then allow more daylight to permeate the building envelope, while still reducing heat gain and lowering air conditioning costs in warmer months.
+Using translucent concrete allows more daylight to permeate the building envelope, while still reducing heat gain and lowering air conditioning costs in warmer months.

-On the other hand, ‘active’ materials such as PDLC, SPD and electrochromic smart glass can change their behaviour in real time because they are driven by an electrical stimulus.
+On the other hand, ‘active’ materials such as PDLC, SPD and electrochromic smart glass change their behaviour in real time because they are driven by an electrical signal.
 They can be controlled for example via sensors or building automation systems.

-When it comes to sustainability, translucent concrete allows natural daylight a way to penetrate deep into building interiors that might otherwise lack any light at all.
+When it comes to sustainability, translucent concrete allows natural daylight a way to penetrate deep into dim building interiors.

 Additionally, when used with artificial lighting, translucent concrete can facilitate creative designs for retail and residential properties.

-The “Energy Performance of Buildings Directive” from the European Union requires all new buildings to be ‘nearly zero-energy’ by the end of 2020, and mandates the use of renewable energy sources.
+The “Energy Performance of Buildings Directive” from the European Union requires all new buildings to be ‘nearly zero-energy’ since 2020, and mandates the use of renewable energy sources.

 The aim of this EU Directive is to “promote the improvement of the energy performance of buildings within the EU, taking into account outdoor climatic and local conditions, as well as indoor climate requirements and cost-effectiveness”.